 If you have just welcomed a new puppy into your house, then NOW is the critical time to get your puppy training underway.
-Getting started correctly right from the beginning can make the difference between a future that is:
+Getting started correctly from the beginning can make the difference between a future that is:

-- Rules and boundaries
+- set rules and boundaries

 A habit is much like a path through the jungle.
 Once a path has been cleared, it is much more likely to be used over and over again.
 If we want to remove an existing path, it takes years for the path to grow back over, and it will always be somewhat visible.

-It is definitely possible to cure bad habits once they have started, but there is generally much more time and effort involved.
+It is definitely possible to cure most bad habits once they have started, but there is generally much more time and effort involved.
 And with some habits, in some dogs, they may never be able to be eradicated 100%.
 The longer a habit goes on for, the more deep seated it becomes.

 So remember, prevention is always better than cure!